Research Project in Health PG (6cp) (9593.3)

 This is a large piece of work, over a long time period.
 It is important to set yourself small milestone deadlines and targets, to make sure you get it done.
 Make sure you plan time carefully, and stick to a routine for learning.

-Make sure and keep your mentor meetings.
+Make sure and keep a record of your mentor meetings.

 Inclusion and engagement